 In the first part of this series, we looked at the components of a healthy cycle from an Ayurvedic perspective.

 Remember that your cycle experience (including any imbalances) can fluctuate from month to month, and you can use the previous month's activities as clues to help you identify what worked for you in your lifestyle and what may have caused some imbalance.

-Remember that the qualities of kapha (made of water and earth) are heavy, cold, dull, oily, smooth, dense, static, liquid, and hard.
-Like increases like is the most basic principle of Ayurveda, so anything with those qualities will increase kapha.
+Kapha dosha is made up of water and earth, and its qualities are heavy, cold, dull, oily, smooth, dense, static, liquid, and soft.
+Using the basic principle of Ayurveda that like increases like, we know that anything with those same qualities will increase kapha.

 Characteristics of a Kapha Cycle